|Nutritional Guidelines (per serving)|

 Toss in some extra toppings such as non-dairy sour cream, homemade guacamole, salsa, black olives, or whatever you have on hand.
-I'm personally not a purist when it comes to burritos: I always like mine with a bit of lettuce (preferably shredded to give it a bit of extra crunch), which some people think is heresy for a burrito, and I really think all vegetarian burritos need a little salsa, hot sauce or pico de gallo to tie it all together (this recipe recommends hot sauce, but if I had an open jar of salsa or green chiles, you can bet at least a spoonful would find it's way inside).
+We're personally not a purist when it comes to burritos: we always like ours with a bit of lettuce (preferably shredded to give it a bit of extra crunch), which some people think is heresy for a burrito, and we really think all vegetarian burritos need a little salsa, hot sauce or pico de gallo to tie it all together (this recipe recommends hot sauce, but if we had an open jar of salsa or green chiles, you can bet at least a spoonful would find it's way inside).
 For a little extra protein, you could always add a scrambled egg to the mix, or some leftover tofu scramble.

 - 2 cups cooked rice (pre-cooked or leftover)

 - 2 tablespoons vegetable oil (or olive oil)

 - 1 (15-ounce) can black beans (or pinto beans, drained)

 - 1 tablespoon hot sauce (or to taste)

 - Optional: salt (to taste)